 -o MT.sam` need to come before the fastq input.

-file you generated contains the right information we need to create a VCF file,
+While the MT.sam file you generated contains the right information we need to create a VCF file,

 it need some preparation before it’s fully ready.
 These steps include converting to a binary format,